MBA Program Structure - Summer Start

 Foundations of Finance – You must possess knowledge of basic economic and statistical concepts.

 Your class is divided into six Blocks – the cohorts of students with whom you will take most of your fall core and participate in a variety of other activities.
 Financial Accounting & Reporting, Firms & Markets, Strategy and Leadership in Organizations are taken with your Block.
-You will also take Team Communication (formerly Teams & Leaders), a non-credit required course, with your Block.
+You will also take part in the Management Communication Forum (formerly Team Communication), a non-credit required course, with your Block.

 The Second Semester - 15 credits